IBM-Cloud/docs/services/blockchain/ibmblockchain_tutorials.md

 # Sample apps and tutorials
 {: #1stanchor}
-Last updated: 28 September 2016
+Last updated: 5 October 2016
 {: .last-updated}

 The following samples demonstrate how applications and chaincode function in an IBM Blockchain network.
 To learn more about the Hyperledger Fabric 0.5 code that underpins your blockchain network, visit the [Fabric Docs](https://github.com/hyperledger/fabric/tree/master/docs) section of the Linux Foundation's Hyperledger Project.